YuangFeng/SNS_groupwork/README.md

 # SNS groupwork README

+Premier League Predictor is a simple project for predicting match outcomes using a server and clients.
+To set up, install Python 3.7, required libraries, and download the source code.
+Run the server with python server.py, then start one or more clients using python client.py in separate terminals.
+Users log in with a username and password, ask questions about future Premier League matches, and the server returns match results or identifies abnormal input.
+For troubleshooting, ensure the server starts before clients, check login credentials, and verify server-client connections.

 The_intend_classification_model.pkl:
 This is a trained support vector machine model that generates the user's input intent based on a TF-IDF based feature matrix.
 The model is the core document for extracting the user's semantic meaning.